gwonhong/pyenv-local-venv/README.md

 This will install the latest development version of pyenv-local-venv into the $(pyenv root)/plugins/pyenv-local-venv directory.

+From inside that directory you can:

+- (WIP)Check out a specific release tag.
+- Get the latest development release by running `git pull` to download the latest changes.

 Important note: If you installed pyenv into a non-standard directory, make sure that you clone this repo into the 'plugins' directory of wherever you installed into.

-From inside that directory you can:

-- Check out a specific release tag.
-- Get the latest development release by running git pull to download the latest changes.

-To install, run the following script:
+Run the following script:

 ```bash
 git clone https://github.com/gwonhong/pyenv-local-venv.git $(pyenv root)/plugins/pyenv-local-venv